How to make cashew cheese

 - Soak cashew nuts for 1 hour, then rinse well and drain.

-- In a high speed blender, blend soaked cashew nuts with the filtered water and Bio Bubble or probiotic until smooth and creamy.
+- In a high speed blender, blend soaked cashew nuts with the filtered water.

 - Pour pureed nut cream into a sterilised one litre glass jar.